Workers' rights

 Termination of employment

 Either the employee or the employer has the right to terminate the employment contract.
-However, notice must be given in writing, and the resignation period commences at the start of the next month.
+However, written notice must be given, and the resignation period commences at the start of the next month.
 The termination period usually lasts three months, unless both parties agree to a different date.
-The employer does not need to state a reason for the termination of an employee, but you may request a meeting to discuss your termination.
+The employer does not need to provide a reason for your termination, but you may request a meeting to discuss it.
 Unless otherwise agreed upon, you are expected to continue your work during your resignation period.

 Health and safety in the workplace